kbrsh/blog/src/posts/introducing-moon.md

 order: 2
 ---

-I’ve been using [Vue](https://vuejs.org/) for a while now, it solves all my problems, and does it beautifully.
+I used [Vue](https://vuejs.org/) for a while, and it solved all of my problems beautifully.
 After a while, in late 2015, I began to notice some performance issues with my application.
 So I began to create something new, as a learning project.
 Hopefully to see how this DOM stuff actually works, and write a solution specifically for me.

 After researching how Vue actually works under the hood, I came across [React](https://facebook.github.io/react/).
 It had the concept of a virtual DOM, and diffing this against the previous state every time.
 I also came across the fact that Vue didn’t use this idea at the time (it does now).